Whole genome sequencing

+DNA (deoxyribonucleic acid) is the cell's genetic material, contained in chromosomes within the cell nucleus and mitochondria.
+Except for certain cells (for example, sperm and egg cells), the cell nucleus contains 23 pairs of chromosomes.
+A chromosome contains many genes.
+A gene is a segment of DNA that provides the code to construct a protein or RNA molecule.
+The DNA molecule is a long, coiled double helix that resembles a spiral staircase.
+In it, 2 strands, composed of sugar (deoxyribose) and phosphate molecules, are connected by pairs of 4 molecules called bases, which form the steps of the staircase.
+In the steps, adenine is paired with thymine and guanine is paired with cytosine.
+Each pair of bases is held together by a hydrogen bond.
+A gene consists of a sequence of bases.
+Sequences of 3 bases code for an amino acid (amino acids are molecules that are the building blocks of proteins) or other information.

 Whole genome sequencing (WGS), also known as full genome sequencing or just genome sequencing, is the process of determining the entirety of the DNA sequence of an organism's genome at a single time.
 This entails sequencing all of an organism's chromosomal DNA as well as DNA contained in the mitochondria and, for plants, in the chloroplast.

 Whole genome sequencing has largely been used as a research tool, but was being introduced to clinics in 2014.
 In the future of personalized medicine, whole genome sequence data may be an important tool to guide therapeutic intervention.
 The tool of gene sequencing at SNP level is also used to pinpoint functional variants from association studies and improve the knowledge available to researchers interested in evolutionary biology, and hence may lay the foundation for predicting disease susceptibility and drug response.

 Whole genome sequencing should not be confused with DNA profiling, which only determines the likelihood that genetic material came from a particular individual or group, and does not contain additional information on genetic relationships, origin or susceptibility to specific diseases.
 In addition, whole genome sequencing should not be confused with methods that sequence specific subsets of the genome – such methods include whole exome sequencing (1–2% of the genome) or SNP genotyping (< 0.1% of the genome).